crazycodr/standard-exceptions/docs/exceptions/operation-exceptions.md

 Use this exception when someone is calling a function/method that is not implemented yet.
 This is a good practice when implementing a lot of new functionality.
 Coupled to unit tests, you should not miss a NotImplementedException but at least the message is more verbose.

-Tags: `\Exceptions\Tag\AbortedTag`

 ---

 ### UnexpectedException

-Use this exception in the event that an operation that expected a certain result from a sub function/method call but did not get what i expected.
+Use this exception in the event that an operation that expected a certain result from a sub function/method call but did not get what I expected.
 This exception is the reversed validation exception.
-Instead of validating the user's input to a function, it is a means to signal that something went wrong when calling a sub components and the result is unexpected.
+Instead of validating the user's input to a function, it is a means to signal that something went wrong when calling a subcomponents and the result is unexpected.

-Tags: `\Exceptions\Tag\AbortedTag`